firefinancialservices/slate/source/index.md

 ```

-The payment resource has the following attributes:
+The payment request resource has the following attributes:

 Field | Description
 --------- | -----------